JonnoB/enhance_ocod/README.md

 The compressed dataset from the time the paper was written is included with this repo as 'OCOD_classes.tar.xz'.
 However, it will become out of date and so it is reccomended to rebuild the dataset with current information.
 The following section describes how to generate the enhanced OCOD dataset.

 # How to create the Enhanced OCOD dataset
 This repo contains the code needed to create the enchanced OCOD dataset.
-The simplest way is to build and run the Docker image found [here](dockerfile).
-Otherwise the script [full_ocod_parse_process.py] can be run from a python environment.
+The script [full_ocod_parse_process.py] can be run from a python environment.
 The process is quite memory intense using a machine with 16Gb is advisable.

 ## Project set-up